exercism/ballerina/docs/TESTS.md

      bal test
    ```

-3. Repeat the two steps above to enable the remaining tests one by one and run them.
+3. Repeat the two steps above to enable the remaining tests.

 You have successfully completed the exercise by enabling all tests and making sure that your implementation passes each one.